 You can rent hiking poles from your trekking company, so do so if you feel like you’re going to need them.
 They are compact-able, so if there are points during the trek where you don’t need them, just squish them up and tie them to your daypack.
 But, there are parts of the trek where they certainly helped out, so spend the extra bit of money and rent them!

 There are several versions of the Salkantay Trek, and if you opt for one which includes the Santa Theresa Hot Springs (and you should!), you’ll need a bathing suit.
 Well, you don’t NEED one, I went in in my sports bra and workout shorts and it was fine, but it would have been nicer in a bathing suit.

 Clean clothes for the last day

 What’s worse than hiking for 8-10 hours a day in clothes that you hiked 8-10 hours in yesterday?
 Spending your last day at Machu Picchu in sweaty, dirty clothes!
-On the 4-5 day Salkantay Trek, you’ll be spending the night in a hotel on your last night before heading up to Machu Picchu at an ungodly hour the next morning.
+On the last night of your Salkantay Trek, you’ll be spending the night in a hotel before heading up to Machu Picchu at an ungodly hour the next morning.
 You’ll have the chance to shower (for the first time in 4 days) and the verrrrrrry last thing you’ll want to do is put those sweat-encrusted clothes back on your clean body.

 Pack yourself a fresh, clean outfit for that last day and you’ll be so, so happy about it.